Correct Like Humans: Progressive Learning Framework for Chinese Text Error Correction: Introduction

 \begin{CJK*}{UTF8}{gbsn}

 \end{CJK*}

-Table~\ref{tab:intro} presents several examples of CTEC task.
-CTEC task is a challenging task due to the fact that the majority of words in a sentence are generally correct, with only a few words requiring modification, addition, deletion, or reordering.
-Previous work has revealed that existing CTEC methods suffer from issues of over-correction and under-correction~\cite{ma2022linguistic, li2022sequence, ye2023cleme}.
-Given the high precision demands of CTEC task, addressing the issue of over-correction assumes paramount importance in achieving optimal correction results.
+Although PLMs have achieved remarkable success in CTEC, we argue that previous studies still overlook the importance of human thinking patterns, which hinders further improvement of CTEC performance.
+As a task closely related to humans' daily lives, the thinking pattern of humans in the text correction process is undoubtedly important.
+When a person tries to correct an erroneous sentence, he or she would first observe the sentence to \textbf{detect} which positions contain errors.
+Then, he or she would \textbf{identify} within the context of the sentence to determine the type of error.
+Finally, he or she would decide what the corresponding erroneous characters, words, or phrases should be \textbf{corrected}.

-Inspired by curriculum learning and related works~\cite{bengio2009curriculum, zhang2023contextual}, we postulate that facilitating a model's learning process from easy to difficult can help to improve its performance on CTEC task.
-To mitigate the issue of over-correction, we propose a novel progressive learning framework for CTEC, named \methodName{}.
-The framework decomposes the task into three sub-tasks of varying difficulty levels, allowing the model to progressively learn them. \methodName{} is a model-agnostic framework and can be applied to various existing CTEC models, thereby advancing the state-of-the-art in this task.
+Inspired by the human thinking pattern in text correction, we propose a novel progressive learning framework for CTEC, named \methodName{}.
+The framework decomposes the CTEC task into three sub-tasks of varying difficulty levels, allowing CTEC models to progressively learn and do corrections like humans. \methodName{} is a model-agnostic framework and can be applied to various existing CTEC models in both text-aligned and text-non-aligned scenarios (i.e., for errors of CSC and CGEC).
+Intuitively, we believe that our proposed \methodName{} framework can bring improvements to previous state-of-the-art CTEC models, thanks to the fact that it can guide CTEC models to learn and correct errors from easy to difficult like humans, which is also consistent with the core idea of widely studied curriculum learning~\citep{bengio2009curriculum}.